kata-containers/kata-containers/tests/README.md

 supported distributions and then tests them to ensure a Kata Container can be created with each.

-The test script installs all required Kata components on the host system before creating the images.

-To run all available osbuilder tests:
+Before the build phase, the test script installs the Docker container manager and all the Kata components required to run test containers.
+This step can be skipped by setting the environment variable `KATA_DEV_MODE` to a non-empty value.

 ```
 $ ./test_images.sh